survivejs/react-book/manuscript/11_deploying_applications.md

 ## Isomorphic App

 So the great thing about React is that it runs on the server too.
 But that does not mean you can just create any app and run it on the server.
 You have to make some decisions on the architecture.
-The reason is that even though React and the components run on the server, you might have dependencies in those components that does not run on the server.
+The reason is that even though React and the components run on the server, you might have dependencies in those components that do not run on the server.

 One of the most important decisions you make is to inject the state of your application through the top component.
-This basically means that your components does not have any external dependencies at all.
+This basically means that your components do not have any external dependencies at all.
 All they need to know comes through this injected state.

 **main.js (client)**